There are times when I regret going into private investigation, considering I could be some sort of lawyer or stockbroker on the Upside.

 I shrug, but not so hard that I dislodge his hand.
 “If you’re buying, I’m eating.
 Let’s roll.”

 He picks up his cane and inclines his head to Honey.
 She reaches up to touch his shoulder.
-I almost don’t see the wince.
+Had I blinked, I would have missed Mick’s microscopic wince.

 “Come by more often, Mick.
 I’d love to have you here again.”